RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/core_8cpp.md

     for (const auto &functor : functorList) { functor->notifyOfBackends(working_bes); }
   }

-  void gambit_core::check_databases()
+  /// Check the capability and model databases for conflicts and missing descriptions void gambit_core::check_databases()
   {
     // Loop through registered capabilities and try to find their descriptions (potentially from many files, but for now just checking one)